tensorpack/tensorpack/examples/Atari2600/README.md

 [Deep Reinforcement Learning with Double Q-learning](http://arxiv.org/abs/1509.06461)

 + A3C in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).
-(I used a modified version where each batch contains transitions from different simulators, which I called "Batch A3C".)
+(I used a modified version where each batch contains transitions from different simulators, which I called "Batch-A3C".)

 Claimed performance in the paper can be reproduced, on several games I've tested with.

 ![DQN](curve-breakout.png)

-A demo trained with Double-DQN on breakout game is available at [youtube](https://youtu.be/o21mddZtE5Y).

-DQN would typically take 2~3 days of training to reach a score of 400 on breakout, but my A3C implementation only takes <2 hours on 1 GPU.
+DQN was trained on 1 GPU and it typically took 2~3 days of training to reach a score of 400 on breakout game.
+My Batch-A3C implementation only took <2 hours with 2 GPUs (one for training and one for simulation).
 This is probably the fastest RL trainer you'd find.

+The x-axis is the number of iterations not wall time.
+The iteration speed is 6.7it/s for B-A3C and 7.3it/s for D-DQN.

+A demo trained with Double-DQN on breakout is available at [youtube](https://youtu.be/o21mddZtE5Y).

 ## How to use